 Considered as one of the three best city viewpoints of the world, the view from Mount Inasa will bring you a memorable experience on your trip to Nagasaki.

 The night view from the observation tower at the top of Mt.
 Inasa looking across the river down to Nagasaki city is gorgeous, as you can see the light and the busy life of Nagasaki.

-The best time to visit Mount Inasa is just before sunset, so you will get to see day and night view of the city.
+The best time to visit Mount Inasa is just before sunset, so you will see the city’s day and night view.

 Tips: The ropeway ride takes five minutes and costs 720 yen (one way) or 1230 yen (round trip)